 The Person Before the Space

-What we experience in a space is largely decided before we enter it.
-Often it’s not the space that generates the feeling, but the person who brings it.
-Memories, expectations, the role they fill.
-So an office isn’t an office.
-It’s really a place where you have to deliver.
-Like a church isn’t a church.
-But the place where you had to be quiet as a child.
-Or the place where silence became a gift.
-The same building, different inner worlds, different pasts.
-A completely different feeling that you brought into the building as an expectation or a goal.
+No, because what we experience in a space is largely decided before we enter it.
+Often it isn’t the room that produces the feeling, the person brings it with them: memories, expectations, the role they play, what they just experienced, what they’re afraid of, maybe joy.
+Rooms can be very different in their function or purpose.
+An office is only an office once you associate it with a place where you have to deliver.
+And a church isn’t necessarily a church if your experience of the place is that as a child you always had to be quiet there.
+Or one where silence became a gift.
+In the same building, different inner worlds and different pasts meet each other, and what you bring with you as expectation or as aim becomes the feeling you have inside.

 Neuroscience confirms this.
 The brain doesn’t process spatial impressions neutrally.
-It filters, compares, evaluates, all in milliseconds, before conscious awareness even kicks in.
-What we “see” is never the space as it is.
-It’s the space as we read it.
-Through the filter of our experience, our mood, our neural patterns.
+It filters, compares and evaluates, and all of that in milliseconds, before consciousness even switches on.
+What we “see” is never the room as it is, but the room as we read it, through the filter of our experience, our mood and our neural patterns.

 This has consequences.
-If the person co-creates the space, then optimizing the space isn’t enough.
-Then you need to understand the person entering it.
-Not as a user with functional needs.
-But as someone who carries a story that determines what the architecture can even achieve.
+If the person co-creates the room, it isn’t enough to optimise the room.
+You have to understand the person who enters it.
+Not as a user with functional needs, but as someone who brings a story that determines what architecture can even achieve.

 I built myself a perfect office and couldn’t work in it.
-Not because the space was bad.
-But because I had built a room for someone I wasn’t.
-I knew my functional needs.
-Desk, light, quiet.
-I didn’t know my actual ones.
-That I need people around me who are there without wanting anything from me.
-That silence doesn’t calm me but isolates me.
-That a noisy café carries me more than a quiet office.
+Not because the room was bad, but because I had built a room for someone I wasn’t.
+I knew my functional needs: desk, light, quiet.
+I didn’t know my actual ones: that I need people around me who are there without wanting anything from me.
+That quiet doesn’t calm me, it isolates me.
+That a loud café carries me more than a quiet office.

 No questionnaire would have captured that.
 No architect would have asked.
 And I couldn’t have said it myself, because I didn’t know.

-That’s the real problem.
-Not that architects build badly.
-But that they build for an image of the person that’s too simple.
-The person as a user with needs that can be surveyed.
-Light, temperature, acoustics, square meters.
-All important.
-All insufficient.
-Because it doesn’t reach the layer beneath.
-The layer where consciousness, memory, and identity determine what a space does to you.
+That’s the actual problem.
+Not that architects build badly, but that they build for an image of the person that is too simple.
+The person is seen as a user with needs that can be queried: light, temperature, acoustics, floor area.
+All of that is important, but it stays inadequate, because it doesn’t reach the layer beneath.
+It’s the layer in which consciousness, memory and identity decide how a room can change you.

-Spaces that truly work do something to people that is very hard to describe.
-They primarily receive the person without demanding anything.
-The space has no direct expectation.
-That’s not esoteric, it’s the central task of architecture.
+Rooms that really work do something to the person that is very hard to describe.
+They primarily take the person in, without asking anything of them.
+The room has no direct expectation.
+This isn’t esoteric, it’s the central task of architecture.
 I know there are architects who shake their heads at this.
 I know some personally.
-Architecture must not start with the floor plan, but with the question of who will enter the space.
-Not just what the person will do there.
-But who they are the moment they walk in.
+Architecture must not begin with the floor plan, but with the question of who will enter the room.
+Not only what the person will do there, but who they are at the moment they come in.

 We have few tools for this.
-Architecture primarily thinks in functions.
-Psychology thinks in diagnoses.
-And neuroscience thinks in stimuli and responses.
-That’s a simplification but it should make clear that none of these fields think the person whole, or can think the person whole.
-Because none of them ask the question that comes before entering a space or building: what does the person bring with them when you open the door and walk into the room.
+Architecture thinks mainly in functions, psychology in diagnoses, neuroscience in stimuli and responses.
+That’s a simplification, but it should make clear that none of these fields thinks the person whole, or is able to.
+Because none of them asks the question that comes before entering a room or a building: what does the person bring with them when you open the door and they step in?

 For me this remains an unresolved question.
-If the central task is to make buildings or spaces better, then you also need a better understanding of who enters them.
+If the central task is to make buildings or rooms better, then we also need a better understanding of those who enter them.

 How these texts are written is explained here.